-At the age of 17, I moved to Michigan to go to Andrews University – Such a great experience.
-After graduating with a B.S. in Biology/Zoology, I went on for a M.S. in Biology/Neurobiology.
+At the age of 17, I moved to Michigan to attend Andrews University – Such a great experience.
+After graduating with a B.S. in Biology/Zoology, I went on for an M.S. in Biology with an emphasis in Neurobiology.

-While doing my Master’s Degree with an emphasis in Neurobiology, I had the privilege of doing research both at Andrews University in Berrien Springs, Michigan and the Georg August University in Goettingen, Germany.
+While doing my Master’s Degree with an emphasis in Neurobiology, I had the privilege of doing research both at my university in Berrien Springs, Michigan and the Georg August University in Goettingen, Germany.

 My Masters research involved doing extracellular recordings from the L3 interneuron in the cricket A. domesticus and also AN2 in the cricket G. Bimaculatus – a species that is found in Germany, where the other half of my research took place.
 If it sounds complex, it’s because it kinda was, but I did learn a TON.